joerails/sample_test/README.md

-# MVC/RoR/ajax user interface test (should take maximum 3 hours)
+# MVC/RoR/ajax user interface test

 ## 1. Create a web page with a simple text box (just one text box)

 Use the same size and style text box as the one on this page: https://www.kissmetrics.com/signup/ below where it says Your name:
 Also for this test use the same font and style as the text on this page https://www.kissmetrics.com/signup/ and make sure that the page you design is very neat with nice spacing.
 The design of the page you do is very important and part of the test!
-(However the design is very simple, it's just a text box and then text that will appear below)
+(However the design is very simple, its just a text box and then text that will appear below)

 All of the fonts and everything should look exactly like this page (but just the one text box on the page.
-Don't copy everything on the page!
+Dont copy everything on the page!
 Just copy the text box and put the Words Website URL: before the text box)

 ## 2. Validate URL